cpsiff/plant-segmentation/index.md

 ## Conclusions / Future Work

-Our methods focus on a pixel-by-pixel classification to segment plants from their background.
-This can be extended and refined through additional input image manipulation and binary mask refinement.
-However, it is important to aknowledge that as the parameters increase, so does the performance of a segmentation.
-These could include how well a leaf matches a template, angle between leaves, or distance between leaves in order to filter for true and false positives.
+Our methods focus on a pixelwise classification to segment plants from their backgrounds.
+This can be extended and refined through additional input image and binary mask manipulation.
+However, it is important to acknowledge that as the parameters increase, so does the performance of a segmentation.
+Additional local parameters could include brightness, texture, or position.
+Others which are specific to plant structure include correlation to a template, proximity to an edge, angle between leaves, or distance between leaves.
 While the present algorithm could easily be extended to track phenotypes related to size and green-ness of the plant [(a proxy for health and chlorophyll content)](https://www.tandfonline.com/doi/pdf/10.1626/pps.15.293), another datapoint of interest is also leaf number.

 With such additional parameters, individual leaf segmentation and tracking would also be possible.
+Of the algorithms we implemented, k-means clustering was the most promising, as the clustering performed is analagous to leaf segmentation.
+Of course, there are other methods used for image segmentation such as [Mean](https://spin.atomicobject.com/2015/05/26/mean-shift-clustering/) [Shift](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.MeanShift.html).

+Another approach would be to use feature detection methods to segment leaves, such as [SIFT](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_feature2d/py_sift_intro/py_sift_intro.html).

 The current state-of-the-art includes high-performing algorithms that commonly fall above a Jaccard Index of 0.95.
-These utilize a...

-????

-Of course, there are many other ways to approach this problem, such as through template matching, object recognition
-- using feature detection methods
-  - e.g. SIFT, blob detection with LoG and affine adaptations?
-- implement other algorithms:
-  - CNN
+These commonly utilize a convolutional neural network, such as that in Kuznichov et. al.'s [Data Augmentation for Leaf Segmentation and Counting Tasks in Rosette Plants](https://openaccess.thecvf.com/content_CVPRW_2019/papers/CVPPP/Kuznichov_Data_Augmentation_for_Leaf_Segmentation_and_Counting_Tasks_in_Rosette_CVPRW_2019_paper.pdf).
+This approach used the matterport implementation of [Mask R-CNN](https://ieeexplore.ieee.org/document/8237584), which is available on [Github](ttps://github.com/matterport/Mask_RCNN).

 ## References